GordonBGood/elmplus-docs/RFC-FirExt.md

 ### **Using the `_` Character as a Visual Separator in Numbers**

-This is a feature that all programming languages should have as it is easy to implement while making numbers much easier to read as follows:
+This is a feature that all programming languages should have as it is easy to implement while making numbers (both the mantissa's of `Float`'s and `Int`'s) much easier to read as follows:
 ```elm
 x = 1_000_000_000 -- instead of 1000000000
 ```